-There are many, many great resources out there for learning about the existence of God.
+There are many, many great resources available for learning about God and God’s existence.
 Here are some of our favorites.

 with Patrick Coffin